KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 - Return

 These are not merely narrative rhythms,
-but structural unfoldings.
+but **structural unfoldings**.

 ---

 **Death and Rebirth**
-In symbolic terms, death represents the dissolution of the Superficial Soul (SS)
+In symbolic terms, death represents
+the dissolution of the Superficial Soul (SS)
 into the Deep Soul (DS),
 or its fragmentation into inverse forms.

-Rebirth may represent renewed incarnation in another universe,
+Rebirth may represent renewed incarnation
+in another universe,
 or spiritual reintegration through synthesis.

 **Examples:**